Should You Accept Cookies?

 Should I accept cookies?

-Accepting cookies isn't usually a big problem.
+You should accept necessary cookies so that a web page functions properly.
 However, there are some times when you should decline cookies:

 • Don’t accept cookies from unsecured websites.
 The web address for an unencrypted site starts with “http://” instead of “https://,” and you may see the lock icon in your browser’s URL bar change from locked to unlocked.

 • Reject third-party cookies.
-Third-party cookies are a privacy concern because they track you across the internet.
+Third-party cookies are a privacy concern because they collect your data and track you across the internet.
 For example, if you helped your friend search for a new apartment in Oregon and suddenly see ads popping up for Oregon rentals, this is thanks to third-party cookies tracking and sharing your data.
+Opting out of third-party cookies will not negatively affect your browsing experience unless you really want targeted advertising.

 • Check cookies with your antivirus.
-If your antivirus software’s browser protection flags cookies as potentially malicious, it’s better to be safe than sorry and hit the Reject button.
+Your antivirus software's browser protection may flag cookies as potentially malicious.
+Even though false positives are possible, it’s better to be safe than sorry and hit the "reject" button.

 When are cookies helpful?